-Q: How did you research Dorothea's life, and did you learn anything especially surprising?
+Q: How did you research the novel, and what did you learn that especially surprised you?

 Q: Anything else we should know?